rhythnic/react-form-wrapper/docs/array-fields.md

 Going forward, when we talk about array fields, we mean the property that is an array, and not an index of the array.

 The value of an array field will be an Immutable.js List, unless you pass the toJS option.
-If the array field hasn't been set yet, and is undefined in the form values, the value will be an empty List (or array if you used toJS), rather than undefined.
+If the array field's value hasn't been set yet, and is undefined, the value will be an empty List (or array if you used toJS), rather than undefined.
 There's no need to check if the array field is undefined.

-### <a name="fieldPush"></a>field().push
+### <a name="fieldPush"></a>Field.push

-Field has two methods for arrays, push and remove.

 ```
 const myArrayField = field('myArrayField[]');